Home > Validation > Drop Downs > Excel 2003

-For the Excel 2010 video and instructions, click here.
+For newer Excel versions, to get the video and instructions, click here.

 Data validation is a tool that helps you control the kind of information that is entered in your worksheet.
 With data validation, you can: